 Not all windmills are the same, the more you look into it, the more there is to windmills.
 This list with "facts about windmills in the Netherlands" is just the tip of the iceberg.
 There are many more differences between all the different windmills around the Netherlands.

 Some windmills have served as a shelter during the second world war, others might have played a role in specific regional events.
-Because of this, each historic windmill has its own story and makes each windmill worth visiting.
+Because of this, each historic windmill has its own story, which makes each windmill worth visiting.